rharish21/100-Days_of_Code_Challenge/Day92/README.md

 ## Features

 - **Image Upload**: Users can upload an image file (e.g., JPG, PNG).
-- **Color Extraction**: Extracts the most dominant colors from the image.
+- **Color Extraction**: Extracts the most dominant colors from the image
 - **Color Palette Display**: Displays the extracted colors in a visually appealing palette.
 - **Downloadable Palette**: Allows users to download the color palette as a CSV file.